Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 My Mini Pavlova recipe is a show-stopping, elegant dessert made with a light and airy meringue and a mascarpone filling finished with fresh berries.
-It is a gorgeous holiday dessert and perfect for parties!
+It is a gorgeous holiday dessert and perfect for parties, and it’s easy to make, too!

 Jump to:

 My individual pavlovas are just irresistible, made with mascarpone, homemade whipped cream filling, and light, crisp meringue cups, which are the perfect bite-size desserts to make if you want to impress family and friends.
-Everyone will be asking you to share the recipe!
+Everyone will be asking you to share the recipe, and they’ll never believe how easy they are to make!

 The most important part of this recipe is the pavlova meringue.
 A meringue recipe for pavlovas is made differently from a regular meringue.
 The best pavlova recipes are crispy on the outside and soft on the inside, which calls for adding cornstarch to the mixture!